openshift/hypershift/docs/content/how-to/openstack/prerequisites.md

 operator-755d587f44-qj6pz   1/1     Running   0          114s
 ```

+## Prepare the management cluster to store etcd locally

+HostedClusters will have pod(s) for etcd and its performance is essential for the cluster health.
+In production environments, it's required to put etcd data on fast storage and in the case of OpenStack it'll be local storage.
+Follow this [procedure](etcd-local-storage.md) to leverage a well-known and tested solution.

-## Upload RHCOS image in OpenStack
+## Upload RHCOS image in OpenStack (optional)

-For now, we need to manually push an RHCOS image that will be used when deploying the node pools
+The user can specify which RHCOS image to use when deploying the node pools
-on OpenStack.
-In the [future](https://issues.redhat.com/browse/OSASINFRA-3492), the CAPI provider (CAPO) will handle the RHCOS image
+on OpenStack by uploading the image to the OpenStack cloud.
+If the image is not
+uploaded to OpenStack, [OpenStack Resource Controller (ORC)](https://github.com/k-orc/openstack-resource-controller) will
-lifecycle by using the image available in the chosen release payload.
+manage the RHCOS image lifecycle by downloading the image from the OpenShift mirror and deleting it when it's no longer needed
+or left as an orphan image that can be re-used by other clusters and deleted when it's no longer needed.

 Here is an example of how to upload an RHCOS image to OpenStack: